 The Helix is a good piece of kit.
 The wool insulation is warm, and the merino inner is comfortable against the skin and stops the jacket from getting too smelly after extended use.
 But I found the fit restrictive – try it on before you buy it.

-In a line: A luxury product if you can get the fit right.
+A luxury product with lots of cosy extras that will keep you nice and warm, if you can get the fit right.